-B. Intermediates.
-This division is for 7th thru 8th grade middle school students only.
-The Intermediate Division Team’s name will be Mauldin CPA and the Log will be the Longhorns.
-Also, all uniforms must display the wording – Mauldin CPA with the Longhorns logo.
-Additionally, there will be a separate league for girls and boys.
+A. Intermediates.
+This division is for 5th thru 8th grade school students only.
+The Intermediate Division Team’s name will be Mauldin CPA.
+Also, all uniforms must display the wording “CPA”.
+Additionally, and if necessary, there may be a separate league for girls and boys.
 Each team will have a one hour practice, twice a week along with scheduled tourney events.

-C. Seniors – This division is for 9th thru 12th grade students.
-The Senior Division Team’s name will be Mauldin CPA and the Logo will be the Longhorns.
-Also, all uniforms must display the wording – Mauldin CPA with the Longhorn logo.
-Additionally, there will be a separate league for girls and boys.
+B. Seniors – This division is for 9th thru 12th grade students.
+The Senior Division Team’s name will be Mauldin CPA.
+Again, all uniforms must display the wording “CPA”.
+Additionally, there may be a separate league for girls and boys.
 Each team will have a one hour practice, twice a week along with scheduled tourney events.

 A. To make sure that we, as a legitimate and Certified Sports Organization operate as efficiently and ethically as possible per our C.P.A. by-laws, scheduled monthly, quarterly and if necessary, unscheduled called board meetings will take place.
 In addition to these proceedings, the following below actions has also been initiated.

 Creation and installation of the following additional Board Officer Member positions :